Thinking tools made operational.

 Inquiry treats your AI coding assistant as a finite state machine with a declarative transition contract.
 The CLI enforces pre- and post-conditions.
-Intelligence emerges from orchestration and memory — not from any single agent's capability.
+The point is not to deny model quality, but to make AI-assisted work legible through explicit thinking tools, orchestration, and memory.

 This page is a public explainer.
-For the canonical documentation map, see docs/index.md.
+For the canonical repository doctrine, see docs/architecture.md and docs/spec/finite-ape-machine.md.

 The operational cycle

 The current operational model is a six-state cycle.
-IDLE is the entry and exit.
+IDLE is the entry and exit, and DEWEY owns its bounded triage mission.
 ANALYZE, PLAN, and EXECUTE are the core work phases.
 END is the explicit PR gate.
 EVOLUTION is opt-in.
 The forward flow is linear; backward edges from PLAN and EXECUTE to ANALYZE exist because re-analysis is legal, not a recovery hack.

 Inquiry finite state machine diagram showing IDLE → ANALYZE → PLAN → EXECUTE → END → IDLE cycle, with backward transitions from PLAN and EXECUTE to ANALYZE, and an opt-in EVOLUTION state after END.